New Zealand Bus Travel

 New Zealand bus travel is a popular way of getting around for both tourists and locals.

-There’s an extensive system of buses running all over the countryside, and the larger towns and New Zealand cities have fairly reliable bus systems too.
+There's an extensive system of buses running all over the countryside, and the larger towns and cities of New Zealand have fairly reliable bus systems too.

 Bus travel can be much more affordable than driving or flying, if you do it right and it allows you to get an up close look at the country you’re travelling through.

-Let’s look first at the buses that run between towns and cities in New Zealand for the strict purpose of getting you from A to B. If you book one of these buses, rather than a tour bus, you can find your way around the country very cheaply.
-In fact, one of the major bus operators, InterCity, has regular $1 seat deals for offer on its website.
+Let's look first at the buses that run between towns and cities in New Zealand for the strict purpose of getting you from A to B. If you book one of these buses, rather than a tour bus, you can find your way around the country very cheaply.
+In fact, one of the major bus operators, InterCity, has regular seat deals on offer.

 In general, New Zealand bus travel is the best way to get to some of the more out-of-the-way towns and camping areas, if you don’t want to hire a car.
 Bus routes cover much more of the country than trains and airlines, and will get you there much more cost effectively.